Start your week smart: What's happening this week

 Despite rising coronavirus cases, the Lollapalooza music festival starts Thursday in Chicago.
 Attendees of the four-day event must have proof of Covid-19 vaccination or a negative test.
 The FBI has warned against using fake vaccine cards.

 The federal ban on evictions is set to expire Saturday.
-The US Centers for Disease Control and Prevention has extended the moratorium seve
+The US Centers for Disease Control and Prevention